altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 %%%%
 }
 {
-~Two hours later the forest was silent, a glistening metal field of chainsaw blades.
+~Two hours later only the snow was blowing, covering a glistening metal field of chainsaw blades.
 They waited another hour to be sure, all the while contemplating how to make The Way Out smaller...
-The issue was - no matter what they did - it would grow~ ~The way out towered twenty feet tall~
+The issue was - no matter what they did - it would grow~ ~The Way Out towered twenty feet tall~
 *Ada poked it with a stick*
-'RXD::Random guessing is not going to get us there...'
+~Her hand trembled, and every breath was visible in the air~ 'RXD::Random guessing is not going to get us there...'
 'AD__D::Not if we are lucky....'
 ~They could get to fall in such a way...~
 *The Way out shifted, but still grew*
 ~Ada had food for herself - which was split among us in the cave.
 Jochek, Lenny, and Dana have not eaten anything for a while.
-Lenny's old and thin body in particular was struggling with the cold~ 'RXD::We might need to call it quits.'
+Lenny's old and thin body in particular was struggling with the cold; he had given his jacket to Ada~ 'RXD::We might need to call it quits.'
 ~If we were to stay much longer...~
 'RXD::Escape through the link while we can, give flanagan an update.'